 Urinary tract infections (UTIs) are the most common bacterial infection diagnosed in women.
 In fact, more than 50% of women will experience a UTI in their lifetime.
+Urinary tract infections (UTIs) are also the most common cause of gross hematuria, which is where blood is visible in your urine.
 Here are simple steps every woman can take to help prevent this common infection.

 1) Drink plenty of fluids.

 Women who drink less than 1.5 liters of water a day have a 50% increased chance of developing a UTI.
 By increasing your daily fluid intake, you can decrease your risk of getting a UTI, which also decreases your need for oral antibiotics.